haushouse/bento/_works/battleCaster.md

 {% include caption.html sideBySide=true url="/assets/images/bc_phone3.png" description="Mobile queue match.<br> After pressing the "Start Battle" button, the interface takes the player to this screen.
 The player has the option to challenge other online players, train their strategic skills, or walk through a tutorial." %}

-{% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" description="Mobile in-game.<br> The last component of the card we changed was the element symbols.
-The original symbols were more artistry rendered but did not scale well when smaller than 32px.
-Therefore a team member came up with a simpler flatter, more scalable symbol." %}
+{% include caption.html sideBySide=true url="/assets/images/bc_phone4.png" description="Mobile in-game.<br> The buttons and other hud assets utilize diamond shapes, the profile icons action button and count down timer as well." %}

 {% include caption.html sideBySide=true url="/assets/images/bc_phone6.png" description="Mobile in-game drop-down.<br> The last component of the card we changed was the element symbols.
 The original symbols were more artistry rendered but did not scale well when smaller than 32px.
 Therefore a team member came up with a simpler flatter, more scalable symbol." %}